Digital Pedagogy Resources for Immersive Environments

-Using game engines and 3D immersive environments in the classroom.
+Notes on using game engines and 3D immersive environments in the classroom

-This poster presents a workflow for working with student groups on 3D immersive environments using Unity: [POSTER].
+This poster originally presented at HASTAC 2017 gives an overview of working with students on a 3D immersive environment using Unity: [POSTER].

 To download Unity (free!) for your classroom, go here: [UNITY] to fill out the form for access.
 There are resources and tutorials directly from Unity, or you can use some of these.
 Students can teach themselves the basics: